 For children aged 3 months to under 2 years

-Mini Kids provides a fun and caring environment for children less than two years of age.
-Qualified staff will respect your baby’s routines and ensure those who are starting to explore their world (crawling or walking) have lots of fun.
+Mini Kids provides a safe, fun and caring environment for children less than two years of age.
+Qualified and trained staff will respect your baby’s routines and ensure those who are starting to explore their world (crawling or walking) have lots of fun.